Documentation

 Count

 Each click places a numbered circle marker.
 All markers are auto-numbered sequentially.
 The total count is shown in the toolbar.
+Useful for counting fixtures, columns, or equipment items.

 Radius